West Midlands · Punjabi community · market traders and pop-up retail

 - Cash-handling float still required.

-- Birmingham (Handsworth and Soho Road)-specific: Cash is still culturally dominant in some older corner-shop relationships; offer card alongside, do not push.
+- Birmingham (Handsworth and Soho Road)-specific: Cash is still culturally dominant in some older Soho Road corner-shop relationships; offer card alongside, do not push.

 FAQs

-What is the best card machine for a market traders and pop-up retail in Birmingham (Handsworth and Soho Road)?
+What is the best card machine for market traders and pop-up retail in Birmingham (Handsworth and Soho Road)?

-How much does a card machine cost for a market traders and pop-up retail in Birmingham (Handsworth and Soho Road)?
+How much does a card machine cost for market traders and pop-up retail in Birmingham (Handsworth and Soho Road)?

 What watch-outs apply to market traders and pop-up retail in Birmingham (Handsworth and Soho Road)?

 4G coverage at outdoor markets variable; have a fallback plan.
-Plus location-specific: Cash is still culturally dominant in some older corner-shop relationships; offer card alongside, do not push.
+Plus location-specific: Cash is still culturally dominant in some older Soho Road corner-shop relationships; offer card alongside, do not push.
 Soho Road and Lozells Road are the densest trading hubs for Punjabi businesses in Birmingham (Handsworth and Soho Road).

 Is there a Punjabi community of market traders and pop-up retail in Birmingham (Handsworth and Soho Road)?

 Handsworth and Soho Road are the historical heart of the UK Punjabi community in Birmingham, established from the 1950s onwards.
-Around 30 percent of Soho ward residents are Asian heritage.
+The area around Soho Road has one of the highest concentrations of Asian-heritage residents in Birmingham.

 Related reading